lubuntu-team/manual/source/3/3.2/3.2.9/locale.rst

 How to Launch
 -------------
-To launch Locale from the menu :menuselection:`Preferences --> LXQt settings --> Locale` or run
+To launch Locale from the menu :menuselection:`LXQt settings --> Locale` or run

 .. code::